Petrus Kanisius Ojong: Early life

 Auwjong Peng Koen was born in Bukittinggi on July 25, 1920.
 He belonged to the Minnan (Hokkien) ethnic group with ancestry from Kinmen (Quemoy) island.
 Since childhood, his father, Auwjong Pauw, always taught him to be disciplined, economical, and hard working.
 His father was a farmer in Quemoy Island (part of Fujian Province, Taiwan).
 He moved to Sumatra, Dutch East Indies (now Indonesia) to get a better job.

-Even though eventually Auwjong Pauw became a successful tobacco lord, he never pampered his children.
+Even though Auwjong Pauw eventually became a successful tobacco lord, he never pampered his children.
 His teachings had really shaped Peng Koen's character.
 He became a serious and very straightforward person.

-Peng Koen attended the Hollandsche Chineesche School (primary school for the Chinese).
-During this time he was introduced to Catholic teachings, and finally converted to Catholicism and received the baptismal name of Andreas.
+Peng Koen attended the Hollandsche Chineesche School (primary school for the Chinese), when he was introduced to Catholic teachings, and finally converted to Catholicism and received the baptismal name of Andreas.

 Higher education

 Peng Koen went to Hollandsche Chineesche Kweekschool to pursue his study.
 During this time, he was appointed as a leader of students organization.
-His task was to prepare reading material for the members.
-Other than that, he also planned the Chinese New Year celebration and year-end picnic.
+His task was to prepare reading material for the members and planning the Chinese New Year celebration and year-end picnic.

 He loved to read newspapers and magazines.
 Whereas other students just read the articles, Peng Koen tried to digest the writing styles and the ideas of every article.
 It is said that Peng Koen was a bit 'stiff' when he faced the opposite sex.
-One of his ex-classmates, Oei Yin Hwa, who owned a sweets shop in Cianjur, still remembers that Peng Koen was known as verstrooide professor or "forgetful professor".
+One of his ex-classmates, Oei Yin Hwa, who owned a sweets shop in Cianjur, recalled that Peng Koen was known as verstrooide professor or "forgetful professor".
 He was also known for having a serious demeanor.